myBus Manage logo

 Create Detours

-Detours are found within the Lines and Detours subsection, under the Lines section.
-They allow us to temporarily change a route and then return to its original state.
-We can configure a detour by following these steps:
+Detours are found within the Lines and Detours subsection, inside the Lines section.
+They allow us to temporarily change a route and then return it to its original state.

 Configure Trips